 - In the old days, people used to make whipped cream frosting outside in the snow (your great grandma might confirm).

 - To stay on the safe side, before you start, clean the beaters and mixing bowl with wine vinegar in order to ensure there are no oily remnants from previous uses that might contaminate the whipped cream; however, we do believe this tip holds true only when it comes to beating egg whites or other things fat-free since whipping cream is already fat packed.

 - When piping the whipped cream, work very fast!
 You need to prevent the cream from getting warm.
 For this, you can use a chilled piping bag or tool and keep it from getting warm from your hands as the whipped cream may otherwise become runny.

-For an extra layer of stiffness, professionals add a bit of cream of tartar to the whipping cream if used for piping.
+For an extra layer of stiffness of your whipped cream frosting, professionals add a bit of cream tartar to the whipping cream if used for piping.

 - Cream of tartar is a natural acidic salt that stabilizes the whipped cream and prevents it from oozing out syrup.

 - Add 2/3 tsp cream of tartar to the sugar, mix well and add the resulting mixture to the whipping cream when it begins to thicken.

 Other popular stabilizing agents for your whipped cream frosting are cornstarch and unflavored gelatin.

 - Add 1 tsp of gelatin (or two tsp of cornstarch) and 4 tsp of water to 1 cup of heavy whipping cream.